thosgood/this-weeks-finds/markdown/101-151/week132.md

 Today I want to talk about n-categories and quantum gravity again.
 For starters let me quote from a paper of mine about this stuff:

-1\) John Baez, Higher-dimensional algebra and Planck-scale physics, to appear in Physics Meets Philosophy at the Planck Scale, eds.
+1) John Baez, Higher-dimensional algebra and Planck-scale physics, to appear in Physics Meets Philosophy at the Planck Scale, eds.
 Craig Callender and Nick Huggett, Cambridge U. Press.
 Preprint available as [gr-qc/9902017](http://xxx.lanl.gov/abs/gr-qc/9902017).

-By the way, this book should be pretty fun to read - it\'ll contain papers by both philosophers and physicists, including a bunch who have already graced the pages of This Week\'s Finds, like Barbour, Isham, Rovelli, Unruh, and Witten.
-I\'ll say more about it when it comes out.
+By the way, this book should be pretty fun to read - it'll contain papers by both philosophers and physicists, including a bunch who have already graced the pages of This Week's Finds, like Barbour, Isham, Rovelli, Unruh, and Witten.
+I'll say more about it when it comes out.

 Okay, here are some snippets from this paper.
 It starts out talking about the meaning of the Planck length, why it may be important in quantum gravity, and what a theory of quantum gravity should be like:

 > Two constants appear throughout general relativity: the speed of light
-> c and Newton\'s gravitational constant G. This should be no surprise,
+> c and Newton's gravitational constant G. This should be no surprise,
 > since Einstein created general relativity to reconcile the success of
-> Newton\'s theory of gravity, based on instantaneous action at a
+> Newton's theory of gravity, based on instantaneous action at a
 > distance, with his new theory of special relativity, in which no
 > influence travels faster than light.
 The constant c also appears in
-> quantum field theory, but paired with a different partner: Planck\'s
+> quantum field theory, but paired with a different partner: Planck's
 > constant ħ.
 The reason is that quantum field theory takes into account
 > special relativity and quantum theory, in which ħ sets the scale at
 > which the uncertainty principle becomes important.